MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-dns-guidance.md

 ### DNS Server geo-location policy doesn't work as expected

+Consider the following scenario:

-You use an Active Directory integrated zone (default zone scope) that's named contoso.com, and geo-location zone scopes that are associated with specific subnets.
-You use the Windows PowerShell `Add-DnsServerQueryResolutionPolicy` cmdlets to configure DNS resolution policies.
+   - You use an Active Directory integrated zone (default zone scope) that's named contoso.com.
+   - You use geo-location zone scopes that are associated with specific subnets.
+   - You use the Windows PowerShell `Add-DnsServerQueryResolutionPolicy` cmdlet to configure DNS resolution policies.

-The desired outcome is that a client tries to locate a requested resource, first in the local zone scope and then in the default zone scope.
+In this scenario, the desired outcome is that a client tries to locate a requested resource, first in the local zone scope and then in the default zone scope.
 However, after the organization configures these policies, clients from the defined subnets can't successfully resolve records that are hosted in the default zone scope (contoso.com).
 For example, clients can't resolve **hostA.contoso.com**.
 When the DNS server receives such requests, it returns a "Server Failure" message.

 To troubleshoot this issue, see [DNS server geo-location policy doesn't work as expected](dns-server-geo-location-policy-doesnt-work-as-expected.md).